 Ringo Starr on his favorite Beatles album:

+The second side of Abbey Road is my favorite.
+I love it.
+'She Came In Through The Bathroom Window,' and all those bits that weren't songs-- I mean they were just all the bits that John and Paul had around that we roped together."
 "And the White Album is important to me for different reasons.
 One-- I had left the band on the White Album.
 We're doing this album, and I'm getting weird-- saying to me-self, 'I've gotta leave this band.
 It's not working,' you know.
 So I just said, 'Okay, I'm going on holiday,' and I went away for two weeks. (laughs) And, uhh, that's when I left the band.
 And then I got a telegram from John saying, 'Great drums' on the tracks we'd done.
 And I came back and it was great, 'cuz George had set up all these flowers all over the studio saying welcome home.
 So then we got it together again.
 I always felt it was better on the White one for me.
 We were more like a band, you know."

 "See, I never really liked Sgt Pepper.
 I mean, I think it's a fine album.
 All the work we do is fine.
 But I think I felt like a session man on it.
 We put so much on it-- strings and brass-- and you'd sit 'round the studio for days, you know, while they're overdubbing other things.
 It is a fine album, but just for me emotionally I prefer Abbey Road and alot of the White Album.